Fdawgs/node-poppler/CONTRIBUTING.md

 ## Release Process

-Before a release, ensure the API docs are regenerated with `npm run doc`.
+Before a release, ensure the API docs are regenerated with `npm run build`.

 ## Issues